gcccheng/oogway/index.md

 `project`
-**Implementing Local S3-Compatible Backend for Terraform State Management using MinIO on Kubernetes**
+**Implementing Local S3-Compatible Backend for Terraform State Management using MinIO on Kubernetes(sole role)**

 Description: Terraform state files were previously stored on local disks, causing issues like lack of version control and collaboration challenges.
 Public cloud storage (e.g., AWS S3) was not an option due to policy constraints.